 - API access privileges (if yes, check API User)

-- Temporary Password
+- Temporary Password and verification

 - Click Save.